NTIA/scos-sensor/README.md

  - Design flexibility to allow developers to evolve sensor technologies and metrics
  - Hardware agnostic
- - Discoverable sensor capabilities, i.e., high-level actions that can be performed
+ - Discoverable sensor capabilities
- - Schedulable actions, i.e., sensor hardware/software supported algorithms
-   performed at specified times
+ - Task scheduling using start/stop times, interval, and/or priority
  - Standardized metadata/data format that supports cooperative sensing and open data initiatives
  - Security controls that prevent unauthorized users from accessing internal